lattera/articles/personal/2022-07-02_verizon/article.md

+# Adventures With Verizon FiOS Residential IPv6

+Warning I'm a bit long-winded in some places.

 Sometime recently (I'm not sure when), Verizon enabled IPv6 support for residential FiOS customers.
 Verizon will give you a /56 prefix via DHCPv6.